Bottle Skills for the Bottle Refuser

 Take a deep dive into the world of bottles, bottle skills, and the prerequisites to successfully transition between breast, bottle, and pacifier.

-We will talk about various bottle brands and how each impacts milk flow and a baby’s ability to drink effectively from a bottle.
+talk about various bottle brands and how each impacts milk flow and a baby’s ability to drink effectively from a bottle

-We will discuss practical strategies to trouble shoot, I will demonstrate some some warm up exercises for baby, show you how teether toys can build bottle skills, and offer video examples.
+discuss practical strategies to trouble shoot, I will demonstrate some some warm up exercises for baby, show you how teether toys can build bottle skills, and offer video examples

-We will also talk about cups and straw options for the older baby.
+talk about cups and straw options for the older baby

-We will wrap with some scenarios where you may need further evaluation.
+wrap up with some scenarios where you may need further evaluation

 Sometimes bottle refusal is a symptom of a feeding issue.
 Sometimes it is simply a matter of finding a good fit bottle for your baby and giving you a little know-how to build those bottle skills.